 What is the Armor?

 The Armor is the King's Jr. High mentor program.
 Every student is placed into a small mentor group with an adult leader.
-Students participate in either the Armor Experience or Armor Adventure, monthly mentor meetings, and service projects in their mentor groups.
+Students participate in either the Extreme Armor or Armor Adventure, monthly mentor meetings, and service projects in their mentor groups.
 Mentor meetings focus on spiritual encouragement, leadership training and character development.